 Death of a Salesman critiques the American Dream.

-Death of a Salesman was ahead of its time in that, when it premiered in 1949, America was entering a post-World War II economic boom.
+Death of a Salesman was ahead of its time.
+When the show premiered in 1949, America was entering a post-World War II economic boom.
 If anything, lots of people were celebrating the American Dream at that moment in history, but Miller was criticizing it.
 His play questions who is allowed to achieve success in America, even after years of work, and whether chasing monetary and career success truly makes a person happy.
 It doesn't make Willy happy; in fact, he looks back on his life and discovers that, now that he's failed to achieve his sole dream of making money, it's too late for him to find another one.

-Not all audiences took kindly to that pessimistic criticism in the 40s and 50s — the 1950 film adaptation flopped at the box office, even though it, like the Broadway show, was a critical hit.
-But today, as more and more people are once again questioning the American Dream and redefining what success and justice looks like for people of all races, genders, and classes, the message of Death of a Salesman has become more relevant than ever.
+Not all audiences took kindly to that pessimistic take in the 40s and 50s — the 1950 film adaptation flopped at the box office, even though it, like the Broadway show, was a critical hit.
+But today, more and more people are once again questioning the American Dream and redefining what success and justice look like for people of all races, genders, and classes.
+The message of Death of a Salesman has become more relevant than ever.